 A student residence permit may be renewed for up to one year if the applicant is registered in full study, the other conditions for a residence permit are still met and if satisfactory academic performance is proven, as applicable.
-See the information below regarding satisfactory study performance by students.
+See the information below on individual schools' rules on satisfactory study performance.

 Further information on satisfactory study performance and enrollment

 This means continuous study at a university level, including study at workplaces, or other studies where similar requirements are made regarding preparatory education and study at the university level.
 A person attending individual courses is not considered as being enrolled in full study.
 Apprenticeship and other acknowledged vocational study at the secondary-school level also fall under this category.